DevExpress/devextreme-reactive/packages/dx-react-grid/docs/reference/grid.md

 ### Row

-The object containing any custom data.
-The access to this data is defined by a user.
+An object containing any custom data.
+A user defines the access to this data.
+Refer to [Data Accessors](../guides/data-accessors.md) for details.

-Read to the following guide for more details: [Data Accessors](../guides/data-accessors.md).

 ### Column

 Defines the column configuration object.
-Used to display the data stored in a row.
+Used to display data stored in a row.
 Can be extended by plugins.

 A value with the following shape: